Skip to main content

 • updated the list of supported Kubernetes versions;

 • updated the containerd configuration storage format on worker nodes — the configuration is now stored in the /etc/containerd/certs.d/docker.io/ directory in the hosts.toml file.
-This allows adding directories for private registries and configuring them separately, for example, specifying a CA certificate for self-signed TLS or disabling certificate verification.
+This allows adding directories for custom registries and configuring them separately, for example, specifying a CA certificate for self-signed TLS or disabling certificate verification.
 Learn more about configuring containerd registries via the hosts.toml file in the containerd documentation on GitHub.

 March